Spinal Surgery Updates

 🧭 Plan for Every Patient

-The Spinal Surgery Management Unit has developed a new system called “Plan for Every Patient.”
+The Spinal Surgery Management Unit has developed a system called “Plan for Every Patient.”
 It helps the team to track every patient’s journey to surgery, identify and remove any delays, and see in real time how cancellations affect all children still waiting.
 This ensures better coordination and faster responses when issues arise.

 🗂️Paediatric Spinal Surgery Taskforce minutes on gov.ie (external link)